-- Business Skills and Practical Applications (A/V)
+Business Skills and Practical Applications (A/V) Business (T) Digital Technologies (T) Economics (T) Global Studies (T) Legal Studies (T/A)

-- Business (T)

-- Digital Technologies (T)

-- Economics (T)

-- Global Studies (T)

-- Legal Studies (T & A)

-Those students intending to pursue further studies in either commerce, economics or computing at either University or a TAFE, are advised to include at least one of either Digital Technologies, Economics or Business Studies in their studies package.
+Those students intending to pursue further studies in either commerce, economics or computing at either University or a TAFE, are advised to include at least one of either Digital Technologies, Economics or Business in their studies package.
 While none of these are pre-requisites for entry, they are all conceptually difficult to encounter in first year where they are delivered at a faster pace.

-Business Skills and Practical Applications (A /V)
+BUSINESS SKILLS AND PRACTICAL APPLICATIONS (A/V)

 This course has been designed to enable students to achieve a nationally recognised certification and foundational skills to support a career in both business and government.
-Students studying both Tertiary packages and Accredited/Vocational packages are able to choose this subject given the importance placed by business and government employers on applicants with either a Business Services Certificate II or Certificate III.
+Students studying both Tertiary packages and Accredited/ Vocational packages are able to choose this subject given the importance placed by business and government employers on applicants with either a Business Certificate II in Workplace skills (Minor) or Certificate III in Business (Major).
 Students completing a Tertiary package can use units from this course to count towards their overall number of units.
 Some universities also look favourably on students who have a wide range of skills, including vocational qualifications.